sfsband/sfs-band-site/README.md

 The official recruitment page for the SFS band.
-Heavily under construction.
+No longer heavily under construction.